Roy Hodgson: Personal life

 Hodgson is married to Sheila, and together they have a son, Christopher.
-The couple reside in Chelsea, London.
+As of 2014, the couple resided in Chelsea, London.

 Hodgson is multilingual: in addition to his native English, he speaks fluent Swedish, German, Italian and French.
 He enjoys reading and is known to be a fan of the authors Sebastian Faulks, John Updike, Philip Roth and Saul Bellow.

 Although Hodgson played for Berea Park in South Africa's white-only National Football League during the 1970s, he has stated his admiration for Nelson Mandela and coached a World XI team in a charity football event in Mandela's honour in August 1999.
 Upon his appointment as the manager of England's national football team in May 2012, he was asked about his time during the apartheid era; he stated that he only played in South Africa for footballing reasons, as did his teammates at the club and not because of a political belief.

 Hodgson was made a Knight, First Class, of the Order of the Lion of Finland in September 2012.
 He received an honorary doctorate from the University of York on 22 January 2016.

 In 2018, Hodgson was made a Freeman of the Borough of Croydon.
 He was made a Commander of the Order of British Empire (CBE) in 2022, receiving his medal from Prince William, Duke of Cambridge, the president of the Football Association.
 He reflected: "I think when you are recognised by your country for services to the sport that you've loved and served, I think you've got to regard that as the ultimate accolade".

-FA commission

 On 20 October 2013, Hodgson and Rio Ferdinand were appointed to The Football Association's commission to improve the state of the national game.